lavanyaag23/Leetcode-Solutions/Stack/README.md

 This folder contains solutions to LeetCode problems related to **Stacks** implemented in Java.

-Stack is a fundamental data structure that follows the **Last In, First Out (LIFO)** principle.
-It is widely used for expression evaluation, bracket matching, string processing, monotonic stack problems, and many interview questions.
+A stack is a fundamental data structure that follows the **Last In, First Out (LIFO)** principle.
+It is widely used for expression evaluation, bracket matching, monotonic stack problems, string processing, and many coding interview questions.

 ---